streamlit/docs/content/deploy/community-cloud/manage-your-app/upgrade-python.md

 # Upgrade your app's Python version on Community Cloud

-Dependencies within Python can be upgraded in-place by simply changing your environment configuration file (typically `requirements.txt`).
+Dependencies within Python can be upgraded in place by simply changing your environment configuration file (typically `requirements.txt`).
 However, Python itself can't be changed after deployment.

 When you deploy an app, you can select the version of Python through the "**Advanced settings**" dialog.
 After you have deployed an app, you must delete it and redeploy it to change the version of Python it uses.

 1. Take note of your app's settings:

-   - Current, custom domain.
+   - Current, custom subdomain.
    - GitHub coordinates (repository, branch, and entrypoint file path).
    - Secrets.